jarrodshingleton/yomls/content/post/twitterScrape/index.md

 ```

 There is a WHOLE BUNCH of stuff that we are not particularly concerned with, but maybe we could use later.
 We really only want to take a look at the "text" column.
-Then we can take it through the hoops that we took the boring dataset through last week!
+Then we can take it through the hoops that we took the boring data set through last week!

 Remember, we need a couple of packages.